Trump returns to Iowa aiming for more disciplined campaign

 Chuck Laudner, who was Trump’s Iowa state director in 2016, didn’t respond to requests for comment.
 But by ignoring the cards, Trump’s team essentially left a pile of uncashed checks out in the open, leaving him vulnerable to better-organized GOP rivals.
 He was beaten in Iowa by Sen. Ted Cruz of Texas, who would go on to fight Trump state by state for three months.

-As Trump returns to Iowa on Monday, he and his team are aiming for a more disciplined approach.
+As Trump returned to Iowa on Monday, he and his team aimed for a more disciplined approach.
 They are particularly focused on building the data and digital engagement he will need to persuade Iowans to traipse through the cold and snow early next year to participate in the caucuses.

+Still, moments after Trump’s plane touched down just outside the eastern city of Davenport, the former president was projecting confidence.

+Asked how aggressively he would need to work to win the state in 2024, he downplayed the challenge.

 Though his swing through the eastern city of Davenport marks his first trip to Iowa since launching his third bid for the presidency, he’s held roughly three dozen events in the state since entering political life.
 They include several rallies that have attracted thousands since he left office in 2021.